 Object-oriented APIs are provided for C#/.NET, allowing a full integration of LocalSolver in your C#/.NET business applications.
 LocalSolver’s APIs are lightweight, with only a few classes to manipulate.
-Remind that LocalSolver is a model & run math programming solver: having instantiated the model, no additional code has to be written in order to run the solver.
+Note that LocalSolver is a model & run math programming solver: having instantiated the model, no additional code has to be written in order to run the solver.

 Build your model